shano/assistral/README.md

   # Assistral
 **English** | [Русский](README_RU.md)

+  A simple WebView wrapper for Mistral Le Chat that blocks unnecessary URLs for a focused chat experience.
 </div>

-A simple WebView wrapper for Mistral Le Chat that blocks unnecessary URLs for a focused chat experience.
+> Google has announced that, starting in 2026/2027, all apps on certified Android devices will require developers to submit personal identity details directly to Google.
+Since the developers of this app do not agree to this requirement, this app may no longer work on certified Android devices after that time.

 ## Features